 Do you have transcripts of the sermons?

-At the MLJ Trust we only have the rights to the audio version of the sermons.
-The rights to the text versions are held by various Christian publishers like Banner of Truth and Crossway.
-The good news is that all of Dr Lloyd-Jones's books are sermon collections, and his major series are all still in print and available most economically through Amazon books.
-That does involve a cost, however, and so please remember that you can always listen to those same sermons on our website as many times as you would like for free!
+At the MLJ Trust we only have the rights to the audio versions of the sermons.
+The rights to the text are held by various publishers like Banner of Truth and Crossway.
+The good news is that many of Dr Lloyd-Jones's books are sermon collections, and his major series are all still in print and available most economically through Amazon books.
+That does involve a cost, however, and so please remember that you can always listen to those same sermons on our website as many times as you would like for free."

 Why don't you use the KJV in the sermon descriptions and weekly emails?